Lactose Intolerance Kit

 Our Lactose Intolerance DNA kit is the first home test available on the market to confirm if you have primary lactose intolerance, with an accuracy of 99.5%.
 Lactose Intolerance is an inherited condition, where the amount of the enzyme lactase that your body produces starts to fall, usually from the age of 3 years onwards.
 The symptoms of the condition develop over time and vary from one person to the next so it is very difficult to diagnose without a test.

 If you suspect you are lactose intolerant, why not take our easy-to-use test and be certain!
 The test is very easy to perform.
 Simply take a saliva sample using the swab provided in the kit and send it to our accredited laboratory for analysis.
-The DNA in your saliva sample will be analysed for a genetic predisposition to lactose intolerance and your results can be downloaded from the website using a unique code provided in the kit within 7 to 10 days.
+The DNA in your saliva sample will be analysed for a genetic predisposition to lactose intolerance and your results can be downloaded from the website using a unique code provided in the kit within 5 days from the arrival of the sample at the laboratory.

 Everything you need for the test is included in the kit, including easy to follow instructions, and swab.